INSaFLU/insaflu_docs/docs/data_analysis.rst

 The TELEVIR  bioinformatics component of INSaFLU is a modular pipeline for the identification of viral sequences in metagenomic data (both Illumina and ONT data).

-It is composed of six main steps (detailed below):
+It is composed of these main steps (detailed below):

-1. Read quality analysis and improvement
+1. Read quality analysis and improvement [optional]
 2. Viral Enrichment [optional].
 3. Host Depletion [optional].
 4. Assembly of the reads [optional].